 Wiltshire Mason's Employment Support For Our Young People

-Over 60 of our young people in Wiltshire, Hampshire and Dorset will receive help to access training and employment thanks to new grant of £43,824 which covers three years and has been generously provided by Wiltshire Freemasons.
+Over 60 young people in Wiltshire will receive help to access training and employment thanks to a new grant of £43,824 which will cover 3 years by Wiltshire Freemasons.

-We are currently supporting 75 people aged 16-25 in our homes.
-Our teams focus on helping residents to overcome the previous difficulties they have had, including breakdown of family relationships, exclusion from education, mental or physical ill health, debt and addiction to alcohol or drugs.
-For almost all our young residents, getting into employment or gaining qualifications is essential to moving forward with their lives.
+We are currently supporting 75 people aged 16-25 in their homes.
+Their teams focus on helping residents to overcome the previous difficulties they have had, including breakdown of family relationships, exclusion from education, mental or physical ill health, debt and addiction to alcohol or drugs.
+For almost all young residents, getting into employment or gaining qualifications is essential to moving forward with their lives.

 The grant from Wiltshire Freemasons comes through the Masonic Charitable Foundation, which is funded by Freemasons, their families and friends, from across England and Wales.

 Rob Gibson, our Training Development Manager at Alabaré said;

 “We’re very grateful to Wiltshire Freemasons for their generous grant, which will allow us to support young people who need somewhere to live and help to find a job.
 The new Employability Coach will be helping them find the confidence to present their existing skills and experience to the best effect, and help them access training and qualifications to gain the jobs they so ardently want.”

 Philip Bullock the head of Wiltshire Freemasons, said: